Clun Castle steam locomotive to mark 60 years since its record-breaking run

 Credit: Vintage Trains / Robin Coombes

-To celebrate 60 years since Castle Class No. 7029 Clun Castle achieved the then-fastest-ever non-stop run from to in 133 minutes 9 seconds, with a top speed of 96 mph, next May the same locomotive will once again stretch its legs over the line.
+To celebrate 60 years since Castle Class No. 7029 Clun Castle achieved the then-fastest-ever non-stop run from Plymouth to Bristol in 133 minutes 9 seconds, with a top speed of 96 mph, next May the same locomotive will once again stretch its legs over the line.

-This time the tour will take place over two days, starting on Friday, 10th May from Birmingham and travelling via Oxford and the Great Western Main Line via Bristol to Plymouth.
+This time the tour will take place over two days, starting on Friday, 10th May from Birmingham and travelling via and the Great Western Main Line via Bristol to Plymouth.
 The return trip on Saturday, 11th May is from Plymouth via Bristol to where a diesel locomotive will take over for the final leg to Birmingham.

 Shakespeare Express at Stratford